hcnode/express-restify-mongoose/index.md

 #### onError
 <span class="label label-primary" title="type">function (err, req, res, next)</span><span class="label label-success" title="default">serialize the entire error, except stack</span>

-> Leaving this as default may leak information about your database
-> Not used with Koa
+> Leaving this as default may leak information about your database.
+Not used with Koa

 Function used to output an error.